 With smart lighting and intelligent climate control solutions, you get the opportunity to reduce energy consumption and costs drastically.
 According to Gartner, smart lighting equipped with sensors, controls, connectivity, analytics, and intelligence, can lead to a significant reduction of energy costs by 90 percent.

 Nowadays, traditional building energy management systems backed by IoT technology yield even more valuable and unprecedented levels of building insights thanks to remote monitoring and collecting data across multiple touch points.
 The ability to automate control and monitoring of items and objects, low-cost sensors, and real-time data access are the drivers of IoT device proliferation among facility owners, in particular office managers.
-With IoT-based platforms, adjustment of energy storage systems becomes seamless and effortless.
+With custom IoT development services, the adjustment of energy storage systems becomes seamless and effortless.
 By connecting power-consuming systems at a granular level, building managers are able to reduce energy waste significantly.
 So if there is no need to use energy because the room is not occupied, IoT sensors can detect the occupancy and deliver the data to the network to disconnect the HVAC system.

 The main pillar of smart office technology is real-time data that impacts ROI increase thanks to accurate determining of profitable areas of upgrades and immediate estimation of savings and returns.